chaws/kcing/README.md

 ### List of available commands

 - `./kcing.py test` will run available tests.
 For now, only `kernelci` tests are available
-- `./kcing.py gen_samples [--sample-size=N]` will attempt to download N (or last two days) boots and builds recorded in kernelci website
+- `./kcing.py gen_samples [--sample-size=N]` will attempt to download N (or last two days) boots and builds recorded in kernelci website.
+Samples are stored in `samples` directory.

 ## Important parts of this repo